simple-last-fm-scrobbler/sls/TroubleShooting.md

 ##Two major conflicting issues.

+SLS tries to provide support for a person to have many apps downloaded and scrobble from without broadcast clashes.

+### Conflict

 SLS provides support for a variety of applications.
-SLS tries to provide support for a person to have many apps downloaded to scrobble from.

 OR